Are They Really Effective? Our Method Cleaning Products Reviews and Buyer’s Guide (2021)

 Thanks to this stuff, I didn’t have to breathe in ammonia when cleaning my windows.

-I also have a glass coffee table that gets covered in coffee stains and fingerprints, but a few sprays of this is enough to get it looking presentable again.
+I also have a glass coffee table that gets covered in coffee stains and fingerprints, but a few sprays of this is enough to get my table looking presentable again.
 Not AMAZING, but presentable.
 That’s good enough for me.

 5. Method Bathroom Cleaner, Eucalyptus Mint